People tend to ask how short-term disability insurance works when they are shopping for a new policy, or when they are filing a claim for benefits.

 - Individual plans bought outside of employer groups offer convenience and access.
 However, women planning a pregnancy later discover that individual policies do not cover their recovery from normal labor and delivery.

-- Personal and group policies obtained through employment offer the best benefits.
-Women planning to conceive should enjoy coverage for her normal labor and delivery.
+- Personal and group policies obtained through employers offer the best benefits.
+Women planning to conceive should enjoy coverage for their normal labor and delivery.
 However, many employers do not make the option available to teachers, federal employees, nurses, or other groups.

 - State temporary disability programs exist in only 5 states (California, Hawaii, New Jersey, New York, and Rhode Island).
 People employed in the 45 other states must purchase coverage on their own.